Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 While the following examples use [cURL](https://curl.se/) other command-line or graphical tools (e.g. [Postman](https://www.postman.com/product/api-client/)) would work as well.

 ## Get the node ID

+TODO: this needs more explanation. could be moved to the event stream guide, which needs updating reg. the source id conversion.

 You can request the ID of the node backing the Event Service.